Rules for private car park businesses

 - suggest a consumer who enters your car park has automatically agreed to your terms and conditions

-- seek to broadly limit liability by, for example, saying you have ‘no, or limited, liability unless subject to the Australian Consumer Law’
+- seek to broadly limit liability (e.g. saying you have no, or limited, liability unless subject to the ACL)

 - allow you to change the terms and conditions without notice

-- suggest a consumer must reimburse you fully for all claims that you incur and losses you suffer that are caused by actions a consumer caused or contributed to
+- suggest a consumer must reimburse you fully for all claims that you incur and losses you suffer that are caused by their actions

 - suggest you are not liable for theft or damage to a vehicle and/or the contents.